39 Of The Top Braid Hairstyles

 rosette-braid-hairstyles

-This braid travels around and around to turn your head into a floral work of art.
+This regular braid travels around and around to turn your head into a floral work of art.
+Make sure you use tiny bobby pins so that they don't stick out and don’t ruin the tenderness of this romantic braided hairdo.

 Inverse French Side Braid